secretstartups/handbook/content/handbook/engineering/infrastructure/team/ops/_index.md

 ## Mission

-The Ops team is an infrastructure team under SaaS Platforms that focuses on improving processes that are vital to the succesful operations of Gitlab.
+The Ops team is an infrastructure team under SaaS Platforms that focuses on improving processes that are vital to the succesful operations of GitLab.

 ## Vision